 Quick Answer

-Scaling a solar installation business past 10 installs per month breaks most manual processes.
-Payaca is a field service management platform built specifically for renewable energy installers, with features like multi-option proposals, MCS compliance tracking, design tool integration (EasyPV, OpenSolar), and Xero/Stripe payment workflows.
-This playbook walks through the exact operational framework that lets solar businesses grow from a small crew to a multi-team operation without drowning in admin.
+Your solar business is probably stuck at 10 installs a month and you cannot work out why.
+I can tell you, it is not a sales problem, it is an operations problem.
+Payaca is built specifically for renewable energy installers, with multi-option proposals, MCS compliance tracking, design tool integration (EasyPV, OpenSolar), and Xero/Stripe payment workflows.
+Through TrainAR and Help me Fix, we work with businesses going through exactly this growth phase, and this playbook walks through the exact operational framework that lets solar businesses scale without drowning in admin.

 Table of Contents